TomLBZ/GitInit/README.md

 # GitInit
 GitInit is a simple tool to help you migrate your complicated project directories and keep them up to date.
 It will automatically clone the repos according to a directory structure specified in settings.txt.
+## Dependencies
+This tool depends on the following external programs:
+1. git (can be installed via `sudo apt install git` on Ubuntu)
 ## Usage
+1. Install dependencies mentioned above.
 1. Create a settings.txt in the following format:
     ```
     base_folder_1